Battletoads (1991 video game): Plot and levels

-The tenth level, the Rat Race, is one of two levels in Battletoads to be located in the Gargantua, the other being the eleventh level, Clinger-Winger.
-Rat Race is a downward-vertical-scrolling with the same hazards and enemies as Intruder Excluder.
-In the stage, the Dark Queen sends fast rodent Giblet to activate three bombs in the ship for it to explode, and the player must self-destruct them before the rat makes it to them.
+The tenth level, Rat Race, is one of two levels in Battletoads located in the Gargantua, the other being the eleventh level, Clinger-Winger.
+Rat Race is a downward vertical-scrolling stage with the same hazards and enemies as Intruder Excluder.
+In the stage, the Dark Queen sends fast rodent Giblet to activate three bombs in the ship for it to explode, and the player must destroy the bombs them before the rat makes it to them.
 After the bombs are successfully switched off, a showdown with the Queen's least quick-witted commander, General Slaughter who only attacks with his head, ensues.

-The Battletoads escape the ship and, in another upward-vertical-scrolling stage named the Revolution, go to the top of the Dark Queen's Tower; the level involves the camera staying on where the toads move, thus presenting them as 2D sprites, but they and other enemies move circularly around the tower, thus making the background rotate as if it were three-dimensional.
-In the level, a variety of platforms must be jumped on in order to progress, such as those that sink the longer the playable character is on, those that disappear and re-appear, those that move around the tower, and springs; foes include oafs named Hornheads, Shadow Clouds that either harm the player with poisonous gas or blow wind to change the player's speed, Spiked Balls that rotate around the tower, and Swellcheeks where the only way for the player to avoid being blown away by its wind power is hanging on the flag poles.
+The Battletoads escape the ship and, in another upward-vertical-scrolling stage named the Revolution, go to the top of the Dark Queen's Tower; the level involves the camera being fixed to the toads' position while the rest of the scenery rotates along with the circular tower as the toads go around it with a three-dimensional effect.
+In the level, a variety of platforms must be used as support in order to progress, including some that sink the longer the playable character is on them, those that disappear and re-appear, those that move around the tower, and springs; foes include oafs named Hornheads, Shadow Clouds that either harm the player with poisonous gas or blow wind to change the player's speed, Spiked Balls that rotate around the tower, and Swellcheeks where player are required to hang from the flag poles to avoid being blown away by their wind power.

-Once the Queen is defeated, she claims it will not be the last they would see from her, turns into a whirlwind and flies into space, "retreating into the shadowy margins of the galaxy to recoup her losses".
+Once the toads reach the top of the tower, they will battle the Dark Queen.
+Once defeated, the Queen claims it will not be the last they would see from her.
+She then turns into a whirlwind and flies into space, "retreating into the shadowy margins of the galaxy to recoup her losses".
 With Pimple and Princess Angelica rescued, the four are brought back into the Vulture and fly away from the planet.